PixerLens and Tata Consultancy Services Partner to Deliver AI-Powered Application Intelligence on TCS SovereignSecure™ Cloud - The Tribune

 PixerLens and Tata Consultancy Services Partner to Deliver AI-Powered Application Intelligence on TCS SovereignSecure™ Cloud

-Pleasanton (California) [US], April 23: PixerLens, Inc. announces a strategic partnership with Tata Consultancy Services (TCS) to jointly deliver advanced AI-powered solutions to enterprises worldwide.
+PLEASANTON, Calif., April 23, 2026 /PRNewswire/ -- PixerLens, Inc. announces a strategic partnership with Tata Consultancy Services (TCS) to jointly deliver advanced AI-powered solutions to enterprises worldwide.
 As part of this partnership, PixerLens' AI platform, Annotet AI, will be deployed on the TCS SovereignSecure™ Cloud and made available to customers globally as a joint offering.

 This partnership brings together PixerLens' AI-powered application, Annotet Pulse, with TCS' global delivery capabilities and enterprise cloud ecosystem.
 Together, the two companies will enable organizations to enhance their technology security posture through proactive vulnerability management, improve application performance and quality through functional, performance, code, and security insights; that enables audit, compliance, and operational resilience through unified AI-powered insights.